-This section provides instructions on how to enable logging at the insecure HTTP request/response level.

-- Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments). - Ensure that the orb_plugins configuration item includes "local_log_stream" among its settings in the configuration scope of the server, as follows:
+Overview This section provides instructions on how to enable logging at the insecure HTTP request/response level.
+Steps The steps to complete this task are: Open your Orbix Mainframe configuration file (by default, this is TLSDOMA for secure deployments or FILEDOMA for insecure deployments).
+Ensure that the orb_plugins configuration item includes "local_log_stream" among its settings in the configuration scop the server, as follows: e of orb_plugins = ["local_log_stream", "http", "soap"]; Note: The up of a subscription in included by default Note: The "local_log_stream" Setting is included by default.
+Ensure that the event_log:filters configuration item (in the glo configuration scope) includes "IT_HTTP=" among its settings.
+Fo example: ıbal ır event_log:filters = ["IT_HTTP="];

-'''

-...

-orb_plugins = ["local_log_stream", "http", "soap"];

-...

-'''

-Note: The "local_log_stream" setting is included by default.

-3. Ensure that the event_log:filters configuration item (in the global configuration scope) includes "IT_HTTP=" among its settings.
-For example:

-'''

-...

-event_log:filters = ["IT_HTTP="];

-...

-'''

-4. Ensure that the policies:http:trace_requests:enabled configuration item (in the global scope) is set to "true".
+4. Ensure that the policies:http:trace\requests:enabled configuration item (in the global scope) is set to "true".